nsryan2/gh_cli_test/README.md

-This repo is intended as a demonstration for common Github Command Line Interface (CLI) uses, and covers how to install the CLI, checking out someone else's PR, creating issues and PRs, making a new repo, and cloneing an existing repo.
+This repo is intended as a demonstration for common Github Command Line Interface (CLI) uses, and covers how to install the CLI, checking out someone else's PR, creating issues and PRs, making a new repo, and cloning an existing repo.
 This demo assumes some familiarity with git and github; If you are unfamiliar with these tools, we suggest following the [git novice](https://swcarpentry.github.io/git-novice/) lesson from Software Carpentry. **Do not fork or clone this repo before starting